 - Warm the engine to approximately room temperature by removing all fuel and storing the vehicle inside at room temperature until just before starting the engine.
 An extremely cold engine can become difficult to start. - After the engine is running, it is important to keep the temperature of the engine up around 200 to 215°F during break-in.
 In weather below 45°F, the TRX 3.3 Racing Engine will tend to run at lower temperatures between 160 to 180°F (when tuned at proper break-in mixture settings).
 This is too cool for break-in.
 Do not lean the fuel mixture to increase engine temperature!
 This will also decrease lubrication and cause your piston/sleeve to wear prematurely. - Wrap the cooling head with a paper towel, clean rag or sock to help keep the engine running around the recommended 200 to 215 break-in temp.
 If too much heat is contained, the engine can actually run too hot.
-Make sure that you monitor the engine's temp closely for the first couple of tanks until you get the right amount of cover for the cooling head.
-This will, of course, depend on your current weather conditions.
-Adjusting the cover up and down, exposing more or fewer cooling fins, is a convenient way to regulate engine temps.
+Make sure that you monitor the engine's temp closely for the first couple of tanks

-• For owners that do not have access to a temperature probe, a drop of water on the cooling head (around the glow plug area) can be used to estimate the engine's temperature.
+For owners that do not have access to a temperature probe, a drop of water on the cooling head (around the glow plug area) can be used to estimate the engine's temperature.
 The drop of water should slowly sizzle for approximately 6 to 8 seconds if the engine is around 200 to 210°F. If the water sizzles for only a few seconds, then it is likely that it is over 220°F, and needs to cool down.
 If the water takes a long time or does not evaporate at all, then the engine is too cool.

-• We do not recommend that you operate your engine below 35° Fahrenheit.
+We do not recommend that you operate your engine below 35° Fahrenheit.
 If you insist on running your vehicle below 35°F, be aware that nitro engines may be very difficult to start and tune at extremely cold temperatures.
 Also, at temperatures below freezing, nitro fuel can actually begin to gel up, and this can be harmful to the engine.